lescactus/clamav-api-go/README.md

 `POST /rest/v1/shutdown` will send the `SHUTDOWN` command to Clamd

-`POST /rest/v1/scan` will send the `INSTREAM` command to Clamd and stream the form for Clamd to scan.
+`POST /rest/v1/scan` (with a form in the request body) will send the `INSTREAM` command to Clamd and stream the form for Clamd to scan.
 Note: this endpoint expects a `multipart/form-data`.
 See [Examples](https://github/com/lescactus/clamav-go-api#Examples) below.

 ## Examples